bkvaiude/deltask/README.md

 1. If user fail to do so then he will need to pay fine in of golds and bad reputation points
 1. If user always active and performing activities then he will receive the bonus gold and reputation points

+UI
+1. admin credentials admin/admin fixed for now
+1. admin can see the created cities and stats for each city
+1. create new user if required

+Web services (will return the json output)
+1. Create city
+1. Create building

-As this things are not totally go covered in the 3 hour test, but I have tried my best.
+As this things are not totally got covered in the 3 hour test, but I have tried my best.

 thanks,
 Bhusha Vaiude